abhishek-3/Quantum-Transport-Workflow-for-2D-Material-Based-Gas-Sensors/README.md

 # Transport Calculations — TranSIESTA/TBtrans 4.1-b4

-A complete, reusable workflow for computing quantum transport properties of 2D MXene systems using SIESTA, TranSIESTA, and TBtrans, with post-processing via sisl.
+A complete, reusable workflow for computing quantum transport properties of 2D systems using SIESTA, TranSIESTA, and TBtrans, with post-processing via sisl.

 ## Repository Structure